 What is Pre-implantation Genetic Testing (PGT) ?

 The primary goal of fertility care is to provide couples with a successful pregnancy that results in a healthy child free of disease and genetic abnormalities.
 Pre-implantation genetic testing for aneuploidies (PGT) is a screening test performed on embryos created via in vitro fertilsation (IVF) to genetically analyse the embryos prior to transfer.
-In many cases, PGT allows to select healthy embryos for transfer and ultimately increase thechances of having a successful pregnancy to term.
+In many cases, PGT allows to select healthy embryos for transfer and ultimately increase the chances of having a successful pregnancy to term.

 NOW-fertility - Providing optimal support for the best chance of success